poftwaresatent/estar/README.md

 ## API Documentation

 If you downloaded one of the tarballs that comes with documentation, then simply open `doc/html/index.html` in a browser.
-Otherwise, you can create the API documentation using [Doxygen](), which works best *after* a successful *configuration* form within the `build` directory:
+Otherwise, you can create the API documentation using [Doxygen][], which works best *after* a successful *configuration* form within the `build` directory:

     $ cd build
     $ make doc